instantlinux/docker-tools/images/duplicati/README.md

 ### Usage

 In your docker-compose file, add the list of volumes you wish to back up under /backup.
-If you're backing up a server, set the PUID environment value to root user (0).
+If you're backing up a server, set the PUID environment value to root user (0), otherwise set it to any user-id that has read access to your files.
 Bring up the stack and define backup configurations; see [software documentation](https://github.com/duplicati/duplicati/wiki).
 All other configuration is done via the UI on TCP port 8200.

 An example compose file is provided here in docker-compose.yml.